Schloss Charlottenburg: Palace

-In 1786, Frederick was succeeded by his nephew Friedrich Wilhelm II, who transformed five rooms on the ground floor of the east wing into his summer quarters and part of the upper floor into Winter Chambers, although he did not live long enough to use them.
-His son, Friedrich Wilhelm III, came to the throne in 1797 and reigned with his wife, Queen Luise, for 43 years.
+In 1786, Frederick was succeeded by his nephew Frederick William II, who transformed five rooms on the ground floor of the east wing into his summer quarters and part of the upper floor into Winter Chambers, although he did not live long enough to use them.
+His son, Frederick William III, came to the throne in 1797 and reigned with his wife, Louise of Mecklenburg-Strelitz, for 43 years.
 They spent much of this time living in the east wing of Charlottenburg.
 In 1804, following Prussia's defeat at Jena-Auerstedt, Napoleon marched into Berlin and settled in the palace, which became his headquarters.
-Their eldest son, Friedrich Wilhelm IV, who reigned from 1840 to 1861, lived in the upper storey of the central palace building.
-After Friedrich Wilhelm IV died, the only other royal resident of the palace was Friedrich III, who reigned for 99 days in 1888.
+Their eldest son, Frederick William IV, who reigned from 1840 to 1861, lived in the upper storey of the central palace building.
+After Frederick William IV died, the only other royal resident of the palace was Frederick III, who reigned for 99 days in 1888.

 The palace was badly damaged in 1943 during the Second World War.
 In 1951, the war-damaged Stadtschloss in East Berlin was demolished and, as the damage to Charlottenburg was at least as serious, it was feared that it would also be demolished.
 However, following the efforts of Margarete Kühn, the director of the State Palaces and Gardens, it was rebuilt to its former condition, with gigantic modern ceiling paintings by Hann Trier.
 From 2004 until early 2006, Charlottenburg Palace was the seat of the president of Germany, whilst Schloss Bellevue was being renovated.